 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur:

-Mike’s implementation allows for either a checkerboard or random start pattern.
-Color schemes include a pixelated and brightened version of a photograph of stacked CDs, a brightened version of the MacAlister tartan, and random colors for cells that change.
-The game will restart by using the “Restart” button or if the size of this web page changes.
-Pressing the “Top” button will scroll the page so that the grid is fully shown on the screen.
-The “life bar” at the bottom of the gid indicates the current, minimum, and maximum number of living cells.
+Mike’s implementation allows for checkerboard or various density random start patterns.
+Color schemes include pixelated original photography by Mike, a brightened version of the MacAlister tartan, and dynamic random color or grayscale cells.
+When the “Align Top” button is pressed or any part of the page is double-clicked, the page scrolls to align the entire grid on the page.
+The game will restart by using the “Restart” button or if the size of this page changes.
+The “life bar” at the bottom of the grid indicates the current, minimum, and maximum number of living cells.